Houston Market Report: December 2020

 Well, we've come along way in 2020.
 Who would have predicted in March the economy and real estate market in Houston and across the country would have finished so strong.
 Of course, 2020 has been a very hard year for many of our fellow Houstonians and Americans, but hopefully, the resilience of the real estate market and the economy will help everyone bounce back much more quickly in the coming months.

-According to the latest report from the Houston Association of Realtors (HAR), 7,709 single-family homes sold in December compared to 8,079 a year earlier for a 4.6-percent decline.
-Despite a sluggish December, a record 82,177 single-family homes sold during 2018.
-That represents an increase of 3.8 percent from the previous record of 79,143 in 2017.
+According to the latest report from the Houston Association of Realtors (HAR), 9,652 single-family homes sold in December compared to 7,689 a year earlier for a 25.5-percent increase.
+That marked the seventh consecutive month that sales were on the rise.